michael2008/ME-Live-Doc/docs/user-guide.md

 ME-Live! is made up of two parts:

-* **Live Rig**: a set of movable video device with a function of getting video and location information of the real world.
+* **Live Rig**: a set of movable video device with the function of getting video and location information of the real world.
 * **Live WorkStation**: a high performance graphics workstation used for running holographic program and synthesizing real-time holographic video.

 <p align="center">